Troubled HSH threatens financial crisis for German state

-FRANKFURT German state Schleswig-Holstein may face severe financial strain if lender HSH Nordbank [HSH.UL] fails the European Central Bank's health check for banks, a government official said on Friday.
+FRANKFURT Oct 10 German state Schleswig-Holstein may face severe financial strain if lender HSH Nordbank fails the European Central Bank's health check for banks, a government official said on Friday.

 Ship financier HSH, 85 percent owned by the states of Schleswig-Holstein and Hamburg, has acknowledged it could fall short in the ECB test of banks' ability to withstand financial shocks.